 Every badly designed data architecture makes simple data complex to access.

 The difference between ordinary data management and great DataOps engineering is the thoughtful application of simple solutions to complex problems.
 It will mean different things in different contexts, but inevitably, when you draw the architecture block diagram, there will be fewer blocks and lines — and more capabilities.

 Simple data systems are easier to understand, troubleshoot, and change.
 Make sure to always choose the simpler solution.

 The Best Architectures, Requirements, and Designs Emerge from Self-Organizing Teams

 At the end of the day, DataOps is all about people.
 A self-motivated team with appropriately diverse skills, clearly tasked with deriving business value from data, will generate the rest.
 They will pick the data architectures that best meet their needs in the simplest manner.
-They will write, prioritize, and implement the most important data requirements.
-And they will design the right data products and analyses.
+A good team will write, prioritize, and implement the most important data requirements.
+They also will design the right data products and analyses.

 Any top-down efforts to micromanage who does what or to pre-plan large chunks of tasks and stages too far into the future will result in siloing, misalignment, and failure.
 This principle comes from the Agile Manifesto and recognizes that the best results don’t come from great plans; they come from great teams.

 Speaking of teams: I’ve been leveraging technology to manage data for well over a decade, and leading the teams that make it happen.
 At Retina, we apply a DataOps approach to what we do, using autonomation to empower our data scientists to derive value from data in a self-service manner.